 Your Age (Almost Never) Affects Your Tax

 When it comes to paying Income Tax in the UK, people assume children are exempt due to their age and/or being in full time education.
-Indeed, I remember how incredulous I was at the turn of the millenium, working a summer job and having a bit of tax deducted.
+Indeed, I remember how incredulous I was when I first had a summer job and had a bit of tax deducted.
 It wasn’t fair!!

 However, Income Tax is generally based on income, not age.
 Children can indeed be subject to tax if they earn enough.
 (However, see below re: National Insurance, because this DOES change depending on your age, for both the young and the old)

-In the UK, every individual, regardless of age, is entitled to a Personal Allowance, which at the time of writing is just over £12,500pa, or around £1,050 per month.
+In the UK, most individuals, regardless of age, are entitled to a Personal Allowance, which is just over £12,500pa, or around £1,050 per month.
 This means that children, just like adults, can earn up to this amount without paying income tax.

 But if their earnings exceed these levels, then they must pay income tax just like the rest of us.
 Simples.